kown7/cactus.chat/content/docs/reference/web-client.md

 If you want to customize the look and feel of the web client, the best option is to get [the default stylesheet](https://gitlab.com/cactus-comments/cactus-client/-/blob/main/src/style.css) and modify it to your needs.

+If you do change the stylesheet, please consider using a [version-specific link to the web client javascript](https://gitlab.com/cactus-comments/cactus-client/-/releases), to avoid breaking changes that might occur on [latest.cactus.chat](https://latest.cactus.chat).

 ## Configuration